OpenSmallworld/magik-vscode/README.md

     This will load (or reload) the module containing the file and adds products and loads prerequisite modules as necessary.
     For example, this is useful for loading a test file or new module into the session.
+* You can jump to source from the terminal by selecting a method name (or class.method) and pressing **F3**.
+Requires the steps in 2. in the Installtion notes above.

 ## Requirements